The Ultimate Direct Response Facebook Advertising Guide

 Utm_term

 This is a good start it will allow me to capture the utm_source as ‘facebook’ define the utm_medium as ‘cpc’ use the campaign name for utm_campaign and define the creative under utm_content.
-If I have specific topic or keywords that I am using I could capture that under utm_term as well.
+If I have a specific topic or keywords that I am using I could capture that under utm_term as well.

 But when running Facebook Ads the key insights that I am looking for are Objective, Audience, and Creative with Audience and Creative providing the primary actionable data.